tarasowski/aws-billing-alarm-cloudformation-template/README.md

 Use this template to set up billing alarms in your AWS account.
 You will receive billing alarms to your email and your phone number.

+Important: Can only be deployed in `eu-east-1`, since SMS endpoint subscription is only supported in this region.

 ## Todo:
 1. Change email to your email
 2. Change phone number to your phone number